 But there is more.
 MYLO is using Artificial Intelligence technology that constantly continues to “learn” and improve, and even to adjust to your own pool.

 MYLO comes out of the box with a lot of “knowledge” that enables it to detect most drowning events while generating minimum false alarms.

 But your pool may have different and unique features that MYLO never “saw” before.

 Thus, in the first couple of weeks, it may generate more false alarms than usual.

 When there is a false alarm, using your App, you can tell MYLO to ignore it, and this is how it learns, and the rate of false alarms will drop dramatically to close to zero.

-Mylo Connect to the Internet and to the App through WIFI connection, therefore to have MYLO connected to the App you need a WIFI Range in the Pool area, however MYLO can still function without WIFI connection, in such case you will not receive notification to your app ( you will however get the alarm at the pool unit and the home unit)
+Mylo Connect to the Internet and to the App through WIFI connection, therefore to have MYLO connected to the App you need a WIFI Range in the Pool area, however, MYLO can still function without WIFI connection, in such cases you will not receive a notification to your app ( you will, however, get the alarm at the pool unit and the home unit)

 The system does not work without the power supply connected.
 Keep it plugged in at all times.